Centred upon three volcanoes - Tongariro, Ngauruhoe and Ruapehu - Tongariro National Park is home to some of New Zealand’s most dramatic landscapes.

 Tongariro became New Zealand’s first national park in 1887.
 Just over 100 years later, the park was awarded dual UNESCO World Heritage status for both its cultural significance to Māori, as well as its outstanding natural features.
 It is one of only three World Heritage sites in Aotearoa New Zealand, and it was the first in the world to be given Dual World Heritage status.

-The 80,000-hectare park is a spectacular showcase of volcanic wonders including emerald lakes, old lava flows, steaming craters, colourful silica terraces and peculiar alpine gardens.
+The 80,000-hectare park is a testament to nature’s artistic brilliance, showcasing of volcanic wonders including emerald lakes, old lava flows, steaming craters, colourful silica terraces and peculiar alpine gardens.
 It is an environment of staggering beauty and diversity.

 Volcanic activity started here around two million years ago and continues to this day.
 Ruapehu and Tongariro, which date back before the last ice age, are two of the most active composite volcanoes in the world, with Ruapehu last erupting in 1996.
 Ngauruhoe – geologically considered a ‘vent’ – last erupted in 1975.

 Before you venture into Tongariro National Park it's essential to check the current volcanic activity.

 Admire stunning mountains views, waterfalls, and streams before reaching the Silica Rapids.
 Informative signage is available to explain the geological phenomenon behind the formation of the rapids, and their unusual colour (golden and red).
 For the latest informaton on the track, visit the Department of Conservation website(opens in new window).